What is medical communications?

-Actually, it involves a creative mixture of marketing and strategic communication programmes to convey an engaging message that supports pharmaceutical companies and their product throughout its brand lifecycle.
+Actually, it involves our knowledgeable medical writers and their creative mix of scientific knowledge alongside marketing and strategic communication programmes.
+Medical communications should convey an engaging message that supports pharmaceutical companies and their product throughout its brand lifecycle.

 “It is the agency’s role to ensure that a new therapy remains on the radar of potential prescribers, regulators, payers or patients throughout its product lifecycle.”

 A medical communications agency provides specialist healthcare communications and marketing support to companies in the pharmaceutical industry as well as other healthcare-related companies.

 In particular, they advise pharmaceutical companies on how best to educate a particular target audience on the benefits and risks of a new therapy and provide strategic consultancy to brand teams on how to build receptive and well-informed markets throughout a product’s brand lifecycle.

 In a nutshell, a medical communication agency will help pharmaceutical companies to convey clinical evidence, to the right audience, in the right format, at the right time while ensuring that such messaging is backed by key opinion leaders.

 A medical communications agency will provide multiple communication services to the pharmaceutical and healthcare industry.
 The services they provide broadly fall under two categories – promotional and scientific.
 These include:

 Why is it so important to get right?